stegmaierj/ColonyCounter/README.md

 * Mouse Wheel: Scroll through slices (only works in slice-mode)
 * CTRL + Mouse Wheel: Zoom in/out in a Google-Maps like behavior

 **Hint:** In case key presses show no effect, left click once on the image and try hitting the button again.
 This only happens if the window looses the focus.
+If you are unsure, where the current output directory is located, you can simply type the command `settings.outputFolder` in the command line interface of MATLAB followed by `return`.

 ## References